 Not all lifesaving techniques are easily learnt, and most medical interventions are best left in the hands of qualified practitioners.
 There are exceptions however, such as cardiopulmonary resuscitation (CPR), which can be appropriately performed even by novices with limited formal training.
-Resuscitation attainments from Real First Aid are life-affirming for the student, with potential life-saving outcomes.
-Real First Aid simulation training offers an industry-leading learning experience using life-like emergency scenarios, props, actors and other inventive devices for maximum knowledge retention.
+Resuscitation attainments from Real Response are life-affirming for the student, with potential life-saving outcomes.
+Real Response simulation training offers an industry-leading learning experience using life-like emergency scenarios, props, actors and other inventive devices for maximum knowledge retention.

 Basic Resuscitation Procedures

 Every emergency scenario requires individual consideration regarding hazards and the potential for complications.
 Chest compressions and assisted breathing can be delivered by anyone, although a qualified first aid practitioner will have greater ability, a range of skills, broader knowledge, and the confidence to direct others.
-Real First Aid instructors empower students with leadership skills along with first aid life-saving abilities.
-When responding to an emergency, Real First Aid training can be recalled for the correct application and full range of resuscitation procedures, whereas untrained assistance can’t help much.
+Real Response instructors empower students with leadership skills along with first aid life-saving abilities.
+When responding to an emergency, Real Response training can be recalled for the correct application and full range of resuscitation procedures, whereas untrained assistance can’t help much.

 - No training: Hands-only CPR without the addition of rescue breathing is recommended.
 Chest compressions alone are more effective overall when rescuers are untrained and uncertain about breathing techniques.

 - Trained first aid student: Combine CPR and rescue breathing for better results.
 Use appropriate first aid equipment including a defibrillator if available.
 CPR and rescue breathing can temporarily maintain essential body functions, but defibrillation is often required for restoring regular heart beat and breathing.